-Leading up to 1946 there are about four thousand Horsa gliders produced.
-None of these devices has been preserved.
-This is why this exact replica with original parts is a very special addition to the museum.
+Approximately four thousand Horsa Gliders were produced until 1946.
+None of these devices have been preserved.
+That is why this exact replica with original parts is a very special asset to the museum.
 The Horsa is twenty meters long and has a wingspan of no less than 27 meters.

-During the Second World War, in November 1942, Horsa gliders were first used in Norway.
-Later they also came to the invasion of Sicily, during D-Day, in large numbers during Operation Market Garden with landing zones in and around Wolfheze and Nijmegen and also at Operation Varsity.
-These devices were not only used to transport airborne troops, but also for means of transport such as Jeeps, trailers, bicycles and motorcycles, but also heavy weapons such as kannuns.
-With the advent of these wooden gliders troops could land close to their target.
+During World War II, Horsa gliders were first used in Norway in November 1942.
+Later they also deployed in the invasion of Sicily, during D-Day, in large numbers during Operation Market Garden with landing zones in and around Wolfheze and Nijmegen and also in Operation Varsity.
+These aircraft were not only used to transport airborne troops, but also for means of transport such as jeeps, trailers, bicycles and motorcycles, but also heavy weapons such as cannons.
+With the arrival of these wooden gliders, troops were able to land close to their target.